TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-dev-problems-microsoft-identitymodel.md

 ### How do I debug the middleware events in my ASP.NET Core Web app / API?

 You can debug middleware events in:
 - Web apps, by subscribing to the OpenID Connect middleware events.
-See, example code on how to do that in: [OpenIdConnectMiddlewareDiagnostics](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/blob/db7f74fd7e65bab9d21092ac1b98a00803e5ceb2/Microsoft.Identity.Web/Resource/OpenIdConnectMiddlewareDiagnostics.cs)
+See example code on how to do that in: [OpenIdConnectMiddlewareDiagnostics](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/blob/db7f74fd7e65bab9d21092ac1b98a00803e5ceb2/Microsoft.Identity.Web/Resource/OpenIdConnectMiddlewareDiagnostics.cs)
 - Web APIs, by subscribing to the OpenID Connect middleware events.
-See, example code on how to do that in: [JwtBearerMiddlewareDiagnostics](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/blob/db7f74fd7e65bab9d21092ac1b98a00803e5ceb2/Microsoft.Identity.Web/Resource/JwtBearerMiddlewareDiagnostics.cs)
+See example code on how to do that in: [JwtBearerMiddlewareDiagnostics](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/blob/db7f74fd7e65bab9d21092ac1b98a00803e5ceb2/Microsoft.Identity.Web/Resource/JwtBearerMiddlewareDiagnostics.cs)

 ## **Recommended Documents**